eshivakant/mdc/README.md

 * Dockerize the setup / Create Helm chart for Kubernetes
 * Secrets management

-## Starting
+## Buildind and Starting

+#### Start Eureka
 For starting all services manually, please ensure to run Euerka using following docker command first:
 > docker run --publish 8761:8761 steeltoeoss/eureka-server

-After starting Eureka, start all services.
-Docker Launch configs are not ready yet, so please use project launch config to launch.
+#### Build and Start
+run mdc/BuildAndStartAll.cmd script to restore nugets, build all projects and start them from single file

+todo: Fix Docker Launchsettings

 Hard coded user credentials for testing the GUI/API
 > Login: user1